Behind the ‘photo of the year’: Life without limbs for a Syrian father and his son

 “We wanted to bring attention to this,” said Aslan, who hopes the image will highlight the refugee child’s quest for prosthetics.
 “The boy always has lots of energy.
 The father seems to have given up.”

-He told The Washington Post he had met the father of three in southern Turkey near the Syrian border where they lived in a shop.
+Aslan told The Washington Post he had met the father of three in southern Turkey near the Syrian border, where they lived in a shop.
 The parents have since moved in an attempt to get help for Mustafa, their eldest, who needs medical treatment they cannot fully afford, and special prostheses they cannot find in Turkey.

 “I swear I’ve gone from one hospital to another.
 There isn’t a town where I haven’t asked about this, but nothing has come of it,” Munzir told The Post.